Last-minute regulation would make religious businesses eligible for taxpayer-backed SBA loans

 The proposed rule “would ensure that these businesses and organizations are not forced to choose between their faith and the SBA financial assistance that they need to continue serving the public and employing our neighbors,” she said.

-The proposed rule still needs to undergo a lengthy approval process, starting with a public comment period ending Feb.
-18. Even when that process concludes, it will fall to an SBA headed by Biden-appointed Administrator Isabel Guzman, a former small business owner who was SBA chief of staff in the Obama administration, to decide whether and how to move forward.
+The proposed rule still faces a lengthy approval process, starting with a public comment period ending Feb.
+18. Even when that process concludes, it will fall to an SBA headed by Biden-appointed administrator Isabel Guzman, a former small-business owner who was SBA chief of staff in the Obama administration, to decide whether and how to move forward.

 Even so, the last-minute regulation effectively forces the Biden administration into a thorny debate that is sure to elicit strong feelings within religious communities that have seen barriers to public funding as a violation of their First Amendment rights to religious expression and freedom.
 Conversely, it will also stir activism among those who will see the subsidies as a threat to the First Amendment’s ban on government-established religion.
-The Supreme Court has said the government is banned from favoring one religious view over another or favoring religion over non-religion.
+The Supreme Court has said the government is banned from favoring one religious view over another or favoring religion over nonreligion.

-The regulation mirrors a separate policy from the Department of Education, which would make religious-affiliated charter schools eligible for certain grant programs.
+The regulation mirrors a separate policy from the Education Department that would make religious-affiliated charter schools eligible for certain grant programs.

-Both proposals rely heavily on two recent Supreme Court decisions from 2017 and 2020, which determined that religious organizations should not be excluded from government programs solely on the basis of their status as a religious group.
+Both proposals rely heavily on two recent Supreme Court decisions, from 2017 and 2020, that determined that religious organizations should not be excluded from government programs solely on the basis of their status as a religious group.

 John Inazu, a professor of law and religion at Washington University in St. Louis, said the Supreme Court has been gradually lessening restrictions on funding for religious organizations over the past decade.
-But he added that the Trump administration took an “aggressive” interpretation of recent court decisions and pushed new policies favored by religious conservatives.
+But he added that the Trump administration used an “aggressive” interpretation of recent court decisions and pushed new policies favored by religious conservatives.

 “The Trump administration has been signaling these kinds of policy moves as an appeal to evangelicals,” Inazu said.